 Once you're placed in a division, you'll earn League Points (LP) for each game you win, and lose them for games you lose.
 Once you collect 100 LP, you'll promote to the next Division of your current Tier.

 If you are currently in Division I and hit 100 LP, you’ll enter a Promotion Series in order to promote to the next Tier.
 If you win 3 out of your next 5 games, you’ll promote - and if not, you can climb back to 100 LP again, and you’ll have a free win in your next Promotion Series (or 2, if you’ve lost the series at least twice).

 Promotion series up to Gold don’t expire, but the rest do.
 If you're promoting from Platinum 1 to Diamond 4, or from Diamond 1 to Masters, you'll have 5 days to complete the series.
 Dodging a promo series counts as a loss.

 If you lose your promos but make it back into your series, you’ll start off with at least one win.
 This applies to every division and tier up to Gold I, so you’re on your own for promotion into Platinum and above!

 In instances where a player elects to dodge a game in a promotion series by leaving during champion select, their account will be ineligible for promo helper upon entering their next series.

 Demotions and Decay

 There are two possible ways to drop below your current division and tier: decay and demotion.
 Decay sets in after you don’t play for a long period of time; you will begin to lose LP until you play a match in that queue.
 Demotion occurs if you lose enough matches at 0 LP in a division or tier.

-If you fall at or below zero LP as a result of decay, you'll be placed in the next-lowest division.
-If you're already in division IV of your tier, you'll fall into the next tier down (for example, Gold IV to Silver I).
+If you fall at or below zero LP as a result of Decay, you'll be placed in the next-lowest division.
+If you're already in division IV of your tier, you'll fall into the next tier down (for example, Diamond IV to Platinum I).